 Instructions

-- In a pan on a low heat melted butter, black treacle and golden syrup together.
+- In a pan on a low heat, melt the butter (or baking spread), black treacle and golden syrup together.
 Once melted, remove from the heat

 - Pour the treacle mixture into the flour mixture and whisk well